Updated: May 28, 2024

 Intro

-Color plays a significant role and sets the visual balance for iOS apps.
-It defines the visual hierarchy of UI elements and directs the user’s attention to the most important tasks.
+Color plays a significant role by setting the visual balance for iOS apps.
+Color is used to define the visual hierarchy of UI elements and to direct the user’s attention to the most important tasks.

-Our color system builds on a core color palette that aligns with our brand and helps us create consistent experiences across products.
-The Horizon theme colors bring flexibility to our design system while remaining accessible in instances of complex UIs.
-The palette consists of a set of vibrant colors providing a flexible yet consistent color system and distinct look to all SAP products.
+Our color system builds on a unified color palette that aligns with our brand and helps to create cohesive experiences across SAP touchpoints.
+The Horizon theme color palette is designed to provide flexibility to our design system while remaining accessible in instances of complex UIs.
+Its vibrant hues enable a flexible yet consistent color system for all SAP products.

 Horizon theme UI reference colors